Learn how to prepare diets, safely handle wild animals, set up cages, and of course, feed all the hungry babies!

 From beginners to experts, the nesting bird census is perfect for everyone.
 We pair experienced birders with beginners in order to collect valuable citizen science data to help better understand which birds live in our region and at what times of the year.

 Hear about our camp policies and schedule, meet your child’s counselors, and participate in a Q&A session.
 This event is open to summer camp registrants as well as those looking to register.

-The Schuylkill Center is building a network of artists working in the environmental realm through periodic casual gatherings that give artists the opportunity to connect with each other and with potential collaborators in other disciplines.
+The Schuylkill Center is building a network of artists through periodic casual gatherings that give environmental artists the opportunity to connect with one another as well as potential collaborators in other disciplines.

 Harsh chemicals can be found in everything from cleaning products to cosmetics.
 We'll talk about ways we can use natural ingredients to make common household items, such as chapstick, sunscreen, and bug repellent.

 Become a citizen scientist in this summertime tradition.
 We’ll count butterfly species that flutter through our fields and forests while learning about their fascinating life histories.

 Come see the forest like you've never seen before.
 Using specialized UV flashlights, we hike after sunset to search for flora and fauna that glow with UV-induced fluorescence.